 For a start, turn off your TV.
 See if you can do it for a few hours every day, or for a few days every week.
 Eventually, you may decide to dispose of it altogether but that is certainly a more advanced stage of being aware.
 For now, go without a TV for a little while every now and then.
 Don’t turn on the radio instead though!
 Just try to be with yourself and to become a bit more aware of what thoughts are going through your head in the absence of the noise coming from the black box.
 You will be amazed at what you are going to discover out about yourself!

-Your next step is to stop reading the newspaper – do it for a few days or for a whole week.
+Your next step is to stop reading the news – do it for a few days or for a whole week.
 This will also allow you to turn your focus inwardly.

 How are you surviving so far?
 Ready for the next step?
 Go internet-free for a whole day!
 I know, that’s a hard one… But maybe not?
 Try it and see for yourself.
 One of the purposes of meditating is achieving self-control.
 So if you can find the discipline to go internet-free for a day, this is certainly a step closer to achieving self-control.